Hello and welcome to Month Three of The One-Year NJW Blog. I hope you are having an excellent week!

 We cover these three layers in four different parts this month:

-2. Emotional Health: The mind, will and emotions.
-This week we cover the importance of a healthy soul, specifically the mind, will and emotional aspects of life.
-We will look at how our inner person is such a vital part in making sure we live the kind of life we desire.
-We will learn how our emotional life can become healthy, strong and lively.
+2. Emotional Health: The mind, will, and emotions.
+This week I cover the importance of a healthy soul, specifically the mind, will, and emotional aspects of life.
+I will look at how our inner person is such a vital part in making sure we live the kind of life we desire.
+We will learn how our emotional life can become healthy, strong, and vibrant.